morey-tech/argocd-v2.12-examples/features/5-force-sync-annotation/README.md

     argocd.argoproj.io/sync-options: Force=true,Replace=true
 ```

-The combination of the `Replace=true` and `Force=true` options also serve as a way to ensure that a job is run each time an Application is synced.
+The combination of the `Replace=true` and `Force=true` options also serves as a way to ensure that a job is run each time an Application is synced or to address any resource that is immutable (i.e. doesn't work with `kubectl apply`, e.g. an `iam.cnrm.cloud.google.com/IAMPolicyMember`).